ctarbide/lbjScheme/README.md

    no performance optimizations so I can keep the code clean and simple.
 The next evaluator will be a compiler though, and maybe I'll add a JVM bytecode backend, too.
 Let's see.
 First thing is to get lbjScheme R5RS compliant.

 Q: Is there a console REPL?

-A: The .jar file, when started via "java -jar lbjScheme.jar", will open a GUI window or start a console REPL depending on where it was started from.
+A: The .jar file, when started via "java -jar target/lbjscheme.jar", will open a GUI window or start a console REPL depending on where it was started from.
    There are a few command line options for the console REPL that I'll refactor a bit in the near future so that the GUI will support them too, and add a force-console mode too.
 Nothing fancy yet.

 Q: Why did you write this?

 A: Why not?